ITfoxtec/FoxIDs/docs/email.md

 ﻿# Email provider

-Foxids supports sending email with [SendGrid](#sendgrid) and SMTP.
-Both can be configured as an email provider in [each environment](#configure-email-provider-in-environment) or [generally](#configure-email-provider-generally) in the Foxids site configuration.
+FoxIDs supports sending email with [SendGrid](#sendgrid) and SMTP.
+Both can be configured as an email provider in [each environment](#configure-email-provider-in-environment) or [generally](#configure-email-provider-generally) in the FoxIDs site configuration.
-Foxids sends emails to the users for e.g., account verification and password reset.
+FoxIDs sends emails to the users for e.g., account verification and password reset.

 ## SendGrid